ssathya/WebAPIAngular/Readme.md

 -   The server and client should be independent (i.e. .net application and the client can be hosted on different servers).

-Stumbled upon some projects but none of them were not as simple as "Hello World!" application.
-This project is a template project.
-All it does is allow the user to log in and once authenticated it will reach the web API application and get a simple JSON message.
+Did come across a couple of tutorials but none of them were not as simple as "Hello World" application and hence this template project was built.
+This application will allow the user to log in and once authenticated it will reach the backend server.
+The backend server will again check the user authentication with the authentication server; If valid user & client application with sends a JSON message.
 The application uses Auth0 to do identity management.

 Objectives
 ----------

-As mentioned above the template project should be a simple application that should not have any features/libraries that will be redundant when using in another project.
-To that extent, only minimal required libraries are included for this project.
-The aim is once checked out/downloaded from the repository one should be able to use the project from the get-go.
+As mentioned earlier this template project is simple and includes only libraries that are needed to authenticate a user and get a JSON message from API provider.

 Background
 ----------

-We are building an application to track security inventory and its performance.
-The application will track the performance of securities and send a notification to the account owners if specific actions need to be taken.

-Account owners will update their inventory and other details from hand-held devices or their computer.
-The server application needs to securely store user information and process their inventory, and send a notification when needed.

-As we are handling personally identifiable information (PII) it was decided to use an architecture that distributes authentication, account ownerâ€™s personal information and inventory in different applications.
-This architecture weights that client, server, database, filesystem etc. placed on different platforms to minimize relationship between account holder, inventory and other information by unauthorized individuals.
+When building an application that involves Personally Identifiable Information (PII) it is normal practice to build a layered application.
+The planned
+approach:

+-   Use an external vendor to authenticate users.

+-   The front-end will use the token (JWT) that is provided by authentication system while requesting data from API server.

+-   Backend system will evaluate the token with the authentication provider and provide data that is owned by the authenticated user.

+-   Backend system will not store information extracted from JWT and his/her's belongings on the same resource.

+The above are the basic requirements.
+Most templates do not address PII issue i.e. integrate backend, authentication, and frontend in one executable.
+Hence this template project was built.
+The approach should strictly adhere to "single responsibility" for each executable.

 Scope
 -----